radmedov/ALO-GUIDE/DESIGNGUIDES.md

 > **All other assets must be at least @3x (e.g., if image has width 500px in sketch/psd export as 500 * 3=1500px).

+> **A gradient is not allowed on the Universal Banners.

 ## Fonts

 We are using only following fonts on the web-site: